Adult Stem Cells | Aspen Integrative Medicine

 Warnings:

 Be cautious about using cord blood or amniotic cells from another person due to widespread environmental contamination.
 Maternal exposure to some PFAS has been linked to altered thyroid hormone levels in maternal and umbilical cord blood.
 Chemicals designed to repel oil and water, known as PFAS (per- and polyfluoroalkyl substances), have been used widely in everything from food wrappers, cosmetics, and textiles, to firefighting foams.
-As a result, they have been detected into our food, water and our bodies.
+As a result, they have been detected in our food, water, and our bodies.

-Most forms of regenerative medicine are still in early stages of development and adult stem cells and stem cells from birthing tissues have not yet been shown to be safe and effective for use in the treatment of any other diseases or conditions.
+Most forms of regenerative medicine are still in the early stages of development and adult stem cells and stem cells from birthing tissues have not yet been shown to be safe and effective for use in the treatment of any other diseases or conditions.

 The FDA issued a warning letter to Cord for Life, Inc., located in Altamonte Springs, Florida, for manufacturing unapproved umbilical cord blood products in violation of current good manufacturing practice (CGMP) requirements, including failing to validate processes to prevent bacterial contamination, raising potential significant safety concerns that put patients at risk.
 In addition, the FDA issued 20 letters to separate manufacturers and health care providers across the country who may be offering unapproved stem cell products, reiterating the FDA’s compliance and enforcement policy.